A Sentiment Consolidation Framework for Meta-Review Generation: Limitations

 \section{Limitations}

-Although integration of the sentiment consolidation framework could improve the generation results, there are some limitations of this work: \squishlist \item As in other areas peer review data is not publicly available, we use the data only from some artificial intelligence conferences, and this may make the models biased.
+Although integration of the sentiment consolidation framework could improve the generation results, there are still some limitations of this work. \squishlist \item As in other areas peer review data is not publicly available, we use the data only from some artificial intelligence conferences, and this may make the models biased.
 We hope that more data from diverse areas could be included. \item Experiments are only in English texts rather than other languages. \item We only inject the information consolidation logic into prompting based models instead of fine-tuning based models.
-We will investigate leveraging the information consolidation logic to improve fine-tuned models in the future. \item Although GPT-4 can predict meta-review sentiments based on source judgements to some extent, we have to understand more about how these models achieve this and what makes them fail in error cases. \squishend
+We will investigate leveraging the information consolidation framework to improve fine-tuned models in the future. \item Although GPT-4 can predict meta-review sentiments based on source judgements to some extent, we have to understand more about how these models achieve this and what makes them fail in error cases. \item Meta-review generation is not only about sentiment prediction, future work has to consider more information such as argumentation in source reviews and justification in meta-reviews. \squishend